unicode-org/message-format-wg/spec/syntax.md

 > ```
 > This placeholder contains a literal expression: {|literal|}
 > This placeholder contains a variable expression: {$variable}
-> This placeholder references a function on a variable: {$variable :function with=options}
+> This placeholder references a function on a variable: {$variable :ns:func with=options}
-> This placeholder contains a function expression with a variable-valued option: {:function option=$variable}
+> This placeholder contains a function expression with a variable-valued option: {:ns:func option=$variable}
 > ```

 ### Operand